-The probationary period in Victoria lasts four years (or three years for older drivers).
+The probationary period in Victoria is four years (or three years for older drivers).

-- It starts with a one year P1 probationary licence, followed by a three year P2 probationary licence. - On a P1 probationary licence you must comply with extra restrictions and your P1 licence period may be extended by at least six months if you do the wrong thing, such as demerit point suspension. - On a P2 probationary licence some of the extra restrictions for P1 drivers are removed, but there are still special restrictions and your P2 probationary licence period may be extended by at least six months if you do the wrong thing, such as demerit point suspension. - If you are 21 or older when you first get your licence, you go straight to the P2 probationary licence. - The special restrictions and requirements which apply to P1 and P2 probationary licence holders are shown in the table on page 8.
+- It starts with a one year P1 probationary period, followed by a three year P2 probationary period. - On a P1 probationary licence you must comply with extra restrictions and your P1 licence period may be extended by at least six months if you do the wrong thing, such as accumulating too many demerit points. - On a P2 probationary licence some of the extra restrictions for P1 drivers are removed, but there are still special restrictions and your P2 probationary period may be extended by at least six months if you do the wrong thing, such as accumulating too many demerit points. - If you are 21 or older when you first get your licence, you go straight to the P2 probationary licence. - The special restrictions and requirements which apply to P1 and P2 probationary licence holders are shown in the table on page 9.